Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works: Practical Significance: Comparing Disruptiveness Trends to Major Benchmarks

 \section{Practical Significance: Comparing Disruptiveness Trends to Major Benchmarks}

 \addtocontents{toc}{ }

 To evaluate whether the practical significance of declining disruptiveness persists after excluding 0-bcite papers, we analyze trends using HATWG's advocated data source and metric---the precomputed disruption scores in SciSciNet \citep{lin2023sciscinet}, where 0-bcite papers are excluded.
 We then compare the magnitude of trends in disruptiveness to major benchmark transformations in science identified in Wang and Barabasi's \emph{Science of Science} textbook \citep{wang2021science}.
-Benchmarks include the age of cited references \citep{evans2008electronic, lariviere2008long, chu2021slowed, verstak2014shoulders, sinatra2015century}, team members with career age $>$ 20 years \citep{cui2022aging, jones2011age, jones2010age, blau2017us, alberts2015addressing}, female team members \citep{nsf2021, huang2020historical}, countries per team \citep{wagner2017growth, lin2023remote, adams2013fourth, ribeiro2018growth, leydesdorff2008international, luukkonen1992understanding}, and team size \citep{wuchty2007increasing, jones2021rise, milojevic2014principles}.
+Benchmarks include the age of cited references \citep{evans2008electronic, lariviere2008long, chu2021slowed, verstak2014shoulders, sinatra2015century}, team members with career age $>$20 years \citep{cui2022aging, jones2011age, jones2010age, blau2017us, alberts2015addressing}, female team members \citep{nsf2021, huang2020historical}, countries per team \citep{wagner2017growth, lin2023remote, adams2013fourth, ribeiro2018growth, leydesdorff2008international, luukkonen1992understanding}, and team size \citep{wuchty2007increasing, jones2021rise, milojevic2014principles}.
 Metrics are percentile-normalized to allow comparison across measures with varying scales.

 Even after excluding all 0-bcite papers, the decline in disruptiveness is evident across all fields (Fig.~\ref{fig:BenchmarkMeasures}) and is comparable in magnitude to major transformations in how science is conducted.
 Between 1945 and 2010, average disruptiveness dropped by 15.53 percentile points.
-For context, the decline is comparable in magnitude to the shift toward citing older papers (13.21 points) and the rise in female participation (13.56 points).
+The decline is comparable in magnitude to the shift toward citing older papers (13.21 points) and the rise in female participation (13.56 points).
 The decrease in disruptiveness far exceeds the growth in international collaboration (7.08 points) and is second only to the surge in team size (27.96 points).
-All trends show statistically significant changes (p$<$0.001, Table \ref{table:RegressionBenchmarkMeasures}).\footnote{We present these benchmark transformations in science alongside trends in disruptiveness to provide context for the magnitude of observed changes, not to suggest causal relationships.}
+All trends are statistically significant (p$<$0.001, Table \ref{table:RegressionBenchmarkMeasures}).

 To further evaluate the robustness of our findings to the exclusion of 0-bcite works, in Sec.~\ref{sec:IndependentMeasuresDecline}, we report analyses using four additional measures of disruptiveness, applied to both SciSciNet and WoS data.
 We find statistically and practically significant declines across all measures and both data sources, indicating these results are sensitive neither to our operationalization of disruptiveness nor the data source selected.